rnandakumar2001/smalldatabigdreams.github.io/README.md

 - $\beta_1, is the coefficients of the independent variables.
 - $\epsilon$ is the error term.

-We created a Linear Regression model to use as a 'control group' in our quest for creating tabular synthetic data.
+We created a Linear Regression model to use as a 'control group' in evaluating our model.
 This model was trained on our cleaned data and then evaluated using the Mean Squared Error(MSE) metric.
 The MSE value for our Linear Regression Model was 0.103 which is not too bad, but when compared to our next regression model did not match up.